Manasa2810/Resume__generator/README.md

-Here’s a README file for your script:

----

 # Resume Generator PDF

 This Python script allows you to generate a professional resume in PDF format using the `argparse` and `FPDF` libraries.
 It allows for customization of font size, font color, and background color, and includes sections for education, projects, experience, skills, and extracurricular activities.